Cislunar-Explorers/FlightSoftware6U/.github/pull_request_template.md

 ### Summary
 <!-- What changes were made?
 What features were added?
 What bugs were fixed? -->
-This PR addresses Jira ticket [CISLUNAR-XX](https://cislunarsoftware.atlassian.net/browse/CISLUNAR-XX)     <!-- Replace XX with JIRA ticket number -->
+This PR addresses Jira ticket [CISLUNAR-XXX](https://jira.cornell.edu/browse/CISLUNAR-XXX)     <!-- Replace XXX with JIRA ticket number -->